thomashocking/SemanticAnalyzer/README.md

 - **parseSource** INITAL

 "parseSource" is a main class.
 It deals with processed value, String.
 The String is already process by Process<Resource>(text, HTML, Search) class.
 So, what this class do is parsing String into sentences.
 And reorganize sentences followed by each sentence's priority.
 Then return sentences to UI.

+- **Paragraph** INITIAL

+"Paragraph" is a semantic token.
+It has priority and sentences.
+It calculates its priority from sentences.
+It is reorganized according to sentence's priority.

 - **Sentence** INITAL